Mgancita/Yelp-2.0/search-engine/README.md

 # Search-Engine
-This project implements the search engine module for yelp 2.0 project as part of BIA-660 coursework
+This project implements the search-service and web-app module for yelp 2.0 project as part of BIA-660 coursework

 ## Configure dataload and index config files.